The Max Headroom Incident: Chicago’s Creepiest TV Hack

 They were wrong.

-And it was deeply weird.
+And it was really weird.

 And then, mercifully, he disappeared.